 * Late-stage data being presented at ASH meeting

-* Novartis banking on Tasigna to replace older drug Glivec as it loses patent protection
+* Tasigna expected to replace older drug Glivec as it loses patent protection

-ZURICH, Dec 10 (Reuters) - Novartis AG's blood cancer drug Tasigna is better at treating a type of chronic myeloid leukemia than its older drug Glivec, according to data from two late-stage trials, boosting prospects for its oncology franchise.
+ZURICH Dec 12 Novartis's blood cancer drug Tasigna is more effective at treating a type of chronic myeloid leukaemia (CML) than the Swiss drugmaker's older drug Glivec, late-stage trial data showed, in the latest boost to the group's oncology franchise.

 The data, which are being presented at the American Society of Hematology's annual meeting, further underscore the promising prospects for Tasigna, which is tipped to have sales of around $2.5 billion by 2016, according to Thomson Reuters data.